Zap123/Android_Ma_Quanto_Lo_USI/README.md

 # Android_Ma_Quanto_Lo_USI

-Group project for the mobile computing class 2017-2018
+Group project for the mobile computing class 2017-2018 @ USI

 __Ma Quanto Lo USI__ is an android app tracker with an innovative reward system that encourage physical mobility to unlock more time for your app!